-Covid-19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?
+Covid 19 coronavirus: What's next for the multi-billion dollar wage subsidy scheme?

-Economists are warning that job losses will continue to mount, despite the Government's multi-billion dollar extension of its wage subsidy scheme.
+Economists are warning that job losses will continue to mount, despite the Government's multi-billion-dollar extension of its wage subsidy scheme.

 The first tranche of the 12-week policy – first announced on March 17 – came to an end yesterday.